 - Forward tilting design: Since it relies on mirror reflections, you might be forgiven for thinking it produces glare.
 However, the panels are designed to tilt forward, thereby eliminating glare.

-- 1.5-inch carry strap: The blind comes with a carry strap measuring 1.5 inches that make it easy to transport
+- 1.5-inch carry strap: It comes with a carry strap measuring 1.5 inches which make it easy to carry.

 - It is easy to set up and takedown